-In his will, which he drafted in 1904, he specified several different awards, though perhaps the one that has become most famous is that of the Pulitzer Prize for the Novel (1917-1947), now called Fiction (1948-Present).
-Each year, an awardee receives $10,000; but this was changed to $15,000 in 2017.
+In his will, which he drafted in 1904, Mr. Pulitzer specified several different awards, though perhaps the one that has become most famous is the Pulitzer Prize for the Novel (1917-1947), now called Fiction (1948-Present).
+Each year, an awardee receives $10,000; but this amount was changed in 2017 to $15,000.
 Joseph Pulitzer’s initial will stipulated that the prize be given, “Annually, for the American novel published during the year which shall best represent the whole atmosphere of American life, and the highest standards of American manners and manhood.”
 Before the first year of the awards however, the word “whole” was eventually changed to “wholesome” at the behest of Nicholas Murray Butler, implying a moral element to the award.
-Mr. Butler was the then President of Columbia University.
+Mr. Butler was the President of Columbia University.
 This change would lead to a whole slew of problems over the next few years.
 The fluctuation of the term “whole vs. wholesome” occurred throughout the 1910s-1930s, until 1936 when the award was to reflect “a distinguished novel of the year,” and this terminology was revised in 1947 when the term “novel” was changed to “fiction in book form.”

-In 1917, the first Pulitzer prizes were deliberated upon.
-The Board consisted of ten men, primarily editors of various newspapers, such as the Associated Press, Boston Globe, and New York World.
-The Board only received 6 submissions, and only one novel from 1916 was seriously considered, however the Board ultimately decided against awarding it to anyone, and suggested better advertisement was needed.
-Otherwise, the Board has attempted to keep its deliberations entirely secret.
+In 1917, the first Pulitzer Prizes were deliberated upon.
+The Pulitzer Board consisted of ten men, primarily editors of various newspapers, such as the Associated Press, Boston Globe, and the New York World.
+The Board only received 6 submissions for the novel, and only one was seriously considered, however the Board ultimately decided against awarding it to anyone, and suggested better advertisement was needed.
+Otherwise, the Board has attempted to keep its deliberations entirely secret (not always successfully).